 Studying and practicing meditation with a neurologist for many years led me to silent retreats in the desert and an incredible journey that I will never forget which I look forward to sharing with those interested in learning this path to healing..

 Science now tells us that this practice leads to new neuronal activity resulting in new brain cells that are shared with the whole body, not just with the mind.
 So this practice leads to improved thinking and a healthier body because it addresses the whole system.
-It has shown to heal trauma in the brain and bodya through research.
-Before meditation, it's helpful to do some basic yoga postures to relax the body so that your sitting meditation is relaxed and comfortable.
+It has shown to heal trauma in the brain and body through research cited by The Nationa Institutes of Health.

 Being mindful calms everything down so that you can see clearly and be fully connected to this moment and to your life.
 It allows you to see all things without judgement and with love and compassion.
 Being in the present moment is where all potential and possibility exist.